Housing Options for AGS Students

 Homestay in Paris (website in English)

-For more information on housing, please contact AGS’s Admissions Officer Matthew Delabre: firstname.lastname@example.org
+For more information on housing, please contact us at email@example.com

-Note: The third-party websites on this page are just examples indicated in order to provide assistance to AGS students and prospective students.
-The American Graduate School is not responsible for the contents of those websites.
+Note: The third-party websites indicated on this page are for your information.
+The American Graduate School is not responsible for the content of those websites.

 From current issues in the Middle East taught together by an Iranian historian and an Israelli journalist, to NGO management taught by the director of Human Rights Watch in France, every class was fascinating and taught by some of the most impressive people I could ever have imagined.
 I immediately felt at home in this small but active AGS community because, although students and professors are all from different parts of the world, everyone takes the time to understand each other's perspective.
 Overall, I would recommend AGS to anyone with a thirst for intellectual stimulation and a drive to not only understand the world of international relations, but engage in it..